-- S-6.3 Within the context of the school's mission, resources, and legal obligations, the administration and faculty provide equal and equitable access for all students. - S-6.4 The school uses various methods to regularly assess students' emotional health and development and uses this information to analyze and improve, where necessary, the collective experience of its students. - S-6.5 The administration and faculty have developed and implemented a program for orienting and mentoring all members new to the school community. - S-6.6 Consistent with the mission and educational program, the guidance, counseling, and learning services and support programs meet student needs and support the expression of diverse experiences. - S-6.7 The administration provides clear, mission-driven expectations regarding participation of parents/guardians in the school community. - S-6.8 Participation by parents/guardians in the school community is mission-appropriate. - S-6.9 The school's mission informs and guides interactions with the local community to enhance relationships and student experiences.
+- S-6.3 The school maintains a climate that promotes student physical and emotional health, reflects the values of the mission, and responds to the diverse needs of its students. - S-6.4 The school uses various methods to regularly assess students' emotional health and development and uses this information to analyze and improve, where necessary, the collective experience of its students. - S-6.5 The administration and faculty have developed and implemented a program for orienting and mentoring all members new to the school community. - S-6.6 Consistent with the mission and educational program, the guidance, counseling, and learning services and support programs meet student needs and support the expression of diverse experiences. - S-6.7 The administration provides clear, mission-driven expectations regarding participation of parents/guardians in the school community. - S-6.8 Participation by parents/guardians in the school community is mission-appropriate. - S-6.9 The school's mission informs and guides interactions with the local community to enhance relationships and student experiences.